Queen Mary 2 current position

-- Golden Lion Pub (123-seat traditional British pub bar; features a large selection of UK and international beers, large-size TVs, live entertainment, small dance floor)
+- Golden Lion Pub (123-seat traditional British pub bar; features a large selection of the UK and international beers, large-size TVs, live entertainment, small dance floor)

 - Empire Casino (222-seat, 6000 ft2 / 610 m2; with 115 slots and 11 gambling tables, served by Casino Bar)

 - Images Photo Gallery & Shop (professional photo-video services; exhibits fine artworks)

 - Cunard ConneXions (a complex of 7 rooms which host onboard events)